22nd Space Operations Squadron: History

 Constituted 22d Space Operations Squadron on 10 July 1991, it was activated on 1 Oct 1991.
 It operated as part of the 2d Satellite Tracking (later, 750th Space) Group.

 In 1992 the Thule Tracking Station (TTS, 76°30′57″N 68°36′0″W) near Thule Air Base in Greenland transferred to Detachment 3, 22nd Space Operations Squadron.
 It was originally the 6594th Test Wing's Operating Location 5 made operational in 1961-62.
 The installation was a Remote Tracking Station (callsign: Polar Orbiting Geophysical Observatory (POGO)) of the U.S. Space Force's Satellite Control Network.
 It includes a "fully equipped mini-fitness center".
 The stations "C-side" of electronics was removed in summer 2011 and the upgrade to an Automated Remote Tracking Station was forecast to be completed in 2015.

 In 2004 the squadron was transferred from being under the 50th Operations Group to the 50th Network Operations Group.
 The 50th Network Operations Group brought together all the 50th Space Wing's squadrons responsible for Air Force Satellite Control Network operations and maintenance as well as communications.

 As part of 22 SOPS, the Colorado Tracking Station enjoyed a unique status as the only on-base satellite tracking facility.
 Originally built in the late 1980s, the station underwent a number of upgrades.
 In late 2006, the station was scheduled to receive a new equipment core, which would have allowed further automation of the satellite operations.
 The new core, part of the Remote Tracking Station Block Change, includes computer processor upgrades, and new hardware/software to allow the tracking station equipment to better interface with the upgraded satellite operations centers.
 This system also involves a 13-meter diameter, 3-axis antenna.
 This new antenna adds the capability to track low earth orbiting satellites "over the top".

-The squadron operated several detachments at tracking stations around the globe, each forming part of the Satellite Control Network.
+The squadron operates several detachments broken out in two zones containing at tracking stations around the globe, each forming part of the Satellite Control Network.